Including 12th November 2023

 At the junction of Low Road and Tinkers’ Lane (leading up to the reserve), I found a few Coprinus comatus (Fig. 15.0).

-I found a group of deliquescing Coprinopsis atramentaria on the reserve entrance.
+I found a group of deliquescing Coprinopsis atramentaria at the reserve entrance.

 BASECAMP AREA